 Fortunately, you don’t necessarily have to pay that much.
 Rice University offers a $500 scholarship, and there’s plenty of non-affiliated scholarships available, so be sure to research them and apply.

 The costs of these short programs may seem daunting, but there are loan services available to help with tuition, and it’s really not that big of a price to pay when you consider your new job possibilities and earning potential after graduation.

 Rice Bootcamp Schedule

 Rice University offers three part-time coding bootcamps, all of which are in person at their Houston location.
 These part-time coding bootcamps last 24 weeks, and in that time students learn everything they need to know about data science, financial technology, or cybersecurity.
-Part-time coding bootcamps at Rice University take place Monday through Friday from 6:30 PM to 9:30 PM and another class on Saturday from 10:00 AM to 2:00 PM.
+Part-time coding bootcamps at Rice University take place on two weeknights from 6:30 PM to 9:30 PM and another class on Saturday from 10:00 AM to 2:00 PM.
 Also, students in the part-time programs should expect an extra 20 hours of work per week for take-home and collaborative projects.

 Rice University’s full-time coding bootcamp lasts only 12 weeks, but the hours are much more intensive.
 They include 30 hours of class time per week, along with an additional 10 for take-home and collaborative projects.
 Each course requires about 30 to 40 hours of work per week, and it’s imperative that you always attend class, as coding bootcamps move quickly through the curriculum, and it’s easy to get behind.

 While learning the languages is vital, it’s equally important to learn how to use them, which is where coding bootcamp really comes in with the answers.
 These courses teach students how to apply the languages to real-world problems, which is suitable for both building a portfolio and getting the experience needed to not only land a job but excel at one too.